-No student under the age of eighteen (18) is allowed to withdraw from school without the written consent of their parents and in compliance with State law.
-A student who otherwise withdraws from school shall be reported to the juvenile judge of the county and to the Bureau of Motor Vehicles for suspension of their driver's license, if they are under the age of 18.
+No student under the age of eighteen (18) is allowed to withdraw from school without the written consent of their his/her parents and in compliance with State law.
+A student who otherwise withdraws from school shall be reported to the juvenile judge of the county and to the Bureau of Motor Vehicles for suspension of their driver's license, if they ares/he is under the age of 18.
 All outstanding school fees must be paid before records are released.